danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 **For additional inspiration:**

-- [Chinese Characters as Ancient Emoji](https://publish.illinois.edu/iaslibrary/2015/10/21/chinese-characters/)[^Witt] by Steve Witt.
+- *AIMoji* by Process Studio (2019), <https://process.studio/works/aimoji-ai-generated-emoji/>, and as part of *Uncanny Values*, Vienna Biennale (2019), <https://process.studio/works/uncanny-values/>.
-- [Women finally get a menstruation emoji](https://www.fastcompany.com/90302946/women-finally-get-a-menstruation-emoji)[^Grot] by Michael Grothaus.
+- Steve Witt, "Chinese Characters as Ancient 'Emoji'," *Glocal Notes* (2015), <https://publish.illinois.edu/iaslibrary/2015/10/21/chinese-characters/>.
-- [Between Art and Application: Special issue on emoji epistemoloy by Crystal Abidin and Joel Gn](https://firstmonday.org/ojs/index.php/fm/article/view/9410)[^Abidin] (a short text about emoji culture).
+- Michael Grothaus, "Women Finally Get a Menstruation Emoji," *Fastcompany* (2019), <https://www.fastcompany.com/90302946/women-finally-get-a-menstruation-emoji>.

 **Tasks (RunMe):**

-Explore shapes, geometries, and other related syntax (via p5.js [references](https://p5js.org/reference/)) and design two emojis.
+Explore shapes, geometries, and other related syntax (via p5.js references) and design two emojis, <https://p5js.org/reference/>.

-**Questions to think about as ReadMe:**
+**Questions to think about (ReadMe):**
   - **Describe** your program and what you have used and learnt.
-  - **How** would you put your emoji into a wider social and cultural context that concerns a politics of representation, identity, race, imperialism, and so on?
+  - **How** would you put your emoji into a wider social and cultural context that concerns a politics of representation, identity, race, colonialism, and so on?
 (Try to think through the assigned reading and your coding process, and then expand that to your own experience and thoughts - this is a difficult task, you may need to spend some time thinking about it).
 </div>

 ## Required reading

-- Roel Roscam Abbing, Peggy Pierrot and Femke Snelting, [Modifying the Universal,](http://www.data-browser.net/db06.html), in Helen Pritchard, Eric Snodgrass & Magda Tyżlik-Carver, eds., *Executing Practices* (London: Open Humanities Press, 2018), 35-51.
+- Roel Roscam Abbing, Peggy Pierrot and Femke Snelting, "Modifying the Universal," in Helen Pritchard, Eric Snodgrass & Magda Tyżlik-Carver, eds., *Executing Practices* (London: Open Humanities Press, 2018), 35-51, <http://www.data-browser.net/db06.html>.
-- *p5.js. p5.js | Simple Shapes*, <https://p5js.org/examples/hello-p5-simple-shapes.html>.
+- p5.js | Simple Shapes, <https://p5js.org/examples/hello-p5-simple-shapes.html>.
 - Shiffman, Daniel.
 (2018) "1.3,1.4,2.1,2.2: Code!
 Programming with p5.js," <https://www.youtube.com/watch?v=yPWkPOfnGsw&list=PLRqwX-V7Uu6Zy51Q-x9tMWIv9cueOFTFA&index=2>.
 - Femke Snelting, "Other Geometries," *transmediale journal* 3, October 31 (2019), <https://transmediale.de/content/other-geometries>.